kogrms/kogrms/README.md

 ## About me
 👨‍💻 Frontend developer at [APIQ](https://apiq.live/)

-🌱 Work on Vue/Nuxt, have experience in React & Node.js
+🌱 Specializing in Vue.js / Nuxt.js, with hands-on experience in React.js & Node.js.

 💻 Tech stack: